 alt tag, as they are not reliably read by screen readers.
 If an element is decorative, it should include an empty alt tag (alt="").
 If this isn't present, the screen reader will read the image's filename, which is likely not desired.
 A better solution is often to load the image as a background image or decorative element via CSS.
 If you're using an icon, like a hamburger menu, it's advised to include text next to the item.

 In addition to all the ways you should use alt tags, there are also times when you shouldn't use them.
 If images are repeated, one after the other, like in a list of user profile pics, you can use an empty alt tag.
 The alt tag shouldn't be used to credit the photographer or to bump up keywords.

 In my research on accessibility, the single best thing that you can do to make your website (and even more widely, your digital presence) accessible is to use semantic markup.
 An added benefit is that it allows your content to be parsed, scraped, shared, indexed, and modified more easily.
 But what does having semantic markup mean?

 In its strict sense, it refers to using the proper HTML tags on your web page.
 This principle, however, extends to anywhere you might create digital content, including texts in a word processor like Word.

 Even when you're not writing HTML, this principle carries over to most other digital domains.
 Headings in Microsoft Word or other word processors should be treated the same way.
-They aren't just for the way content is presented, but defines its structure.
-In Word, using semantic headings also has the benefit of allowing you to have a real-time navigational structure to your document and easily generate a table of contents.
+They aren't just for the way content is presented (which can be modified however you want), but defines its structure.
+In most word processors, using semantic headings also has the benefit of adding an automatic, real-time navigational structure to your document and allowing you easily to generate a table of contents.

 But heading tags are only the tip of the iceberg.
 With the introduction of HTML5 in 2014, a whole host of new tags were introduced.
-Using these tags correctly, greatly improves your site's accessibility.
+Using these tags correctly will improve your site's accessibility greatly.

 Transcripts & Captions